web3-storage/w3up-cli/README.md

 **Important:** All data uploaded using `w3up` is made available to anyone who requests it using the correct [CID][concepts-cid].
 Do not upload sensitive or private data in unencrypted form!

-> 📝 If you are uploading thousands of small files, it's faster to put them together into a directory and upload that, than to invoke this CLI thousands of times.
+> 📝 If you are uploading thousands of small files, it's faster to put them together into a directory and upload that, than to invoke this CLI with thousands of individual files.

 #### `list`